Skip to main content

 Buy Miyabi if you:

-• Prioritize edge retention above all else
+• Prioritize edge retention and a fine cutting feel

 Final Verdict